GSA/resources.data.gov/pages/_summaries/stat-pol-directive-4-1.md

 policy_tags: ""
 toc: true
 layout: resource
-slug: stat-pol-directive-4
+slug: bulletin-17-01
 publish: true
-resource_name: OMB Bulletin No. 17-01, Revised Delineations of Metropolitan Statistical Areas, Micropolitan Statistical Areas, and Combined Statistical Areas, and Guidance on Uses of the Delineations of These Areas
+resource_name: "OMB Bulletin 17-01: Revised Delineations of Metropolitan Statistical Areas, Micropolitan Statistical Areas, and Combined Statistical Areas, and Guidance on Uses of the Delineations of These Areas"
 description: "This bulletin establishes revised delineations for the Nation's Metropolitan Statistical Areas, Micropolitan Statistical Areas, and Combined Statistical Areas.
 The bulletin also provides delineations of Metropolitan